deelam/graphtools/README.md

 * Tinkerpop's Blueprints interfce to be independent of graph implementations
 * Currently focus on OLAP

-By combining these tools, I can scalably import data in various formats and store it in graph databases; merge the graphs so they have a consistent schema; and analyze, extract, and transform the merged graph into desired output.
+By combining these tools, we can scalably import data in various formats and store it in graph databases; "merge" the graphs so they have a consistent schema; and analyze, extract, and transform the merged graph into desired output.

 <pre>
 +-------------+      +-----------------+